YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Thu Apr 14 18:59:34 2022 : Initiating START of source server for secondary instance [santiago] ydbuser@paris:~/jnlex$

-Download an initialization program in any of the languages, C, Go, M, Perl, Python or Rust. **You only need one.**
+Download an initialization program in any of the languages, C, Go, Lua, M, Perl, Python or Rust. **You only need one.**

 To use the C initialization program, download `xyzInitC.c <./xyzInitC.c>`_, compile and run it: